shirish93/shirish93.github.io/_ideas/2024-03-15-bsfl-muni-trash-mgmt.md

 **9. Conclusion**

 BSFL technology offers a **promising, sustainable, and profitable solution** for Kathmandu's organic waste management challenges.
-This proposal outlines a pilot project and implementation plan to demonstrate its feasibility and pave the way for a cleaner, greener, and more resource-efficient Kathmandu.
+This proposal outlines a pilot project and implementation plan to demonstrate its feasibility and allow for a cleaner, greener, and more resource-efficient Kathmandu.

 **10. Call to Action**